 Nebraska Revised Statutes 71-617.01 - 71-617.15 state that if a birth certificate is not filed for a Nebraska-born individual within the first year after birth, a request may be made to file a delayed birth registration.

 Nebraska statutes require the registration of all births occurring in Nebraska.
 For those births that occur at home, staff in the Vital Records office will assist parents in filing the birth certificates upon their request.
+To request a home birth package, contact the Nebraska Birth Desk Specialist, Elizabeth Aguilar, at (402) 471-0907.
 Your community hospital may also be willing to help you file the birth certificate.

 For any adopted person born in the State of Nebraska, upon the request of the adoptive parents or the adoptee, a new birth record may be established which includes the adoptive information.
 The report of adoption or decree of adoption must be submitted along with the statutory filing fee in order to generate an adoptive birth certificate.